bludit/documentation-english/pages/webservers/apache/index.md

 Bludit will try to auto-configure the system.
 If you don't have any issues with the installation, you don't need to follow the next steps.

-Apache web server uses the `.htaccess` file to keep some configurations, like rewrite rules.
+The Apache web server uses the `.htaccess` file to keep some configurations, like rewrite rules.
 The `.htaccess` file is a hidden file.

 - If you install Bludit in the root directory, you need to uncomment the line `RewriteBase /`.
 - If you install Bludit in a sub-directory, for example, `bludit`, you need to uncomment and change the `RewriteBase /` like `RewriteBase /bludit/`.

-`.htaccess` file.
+Here's the content of an example `.htaccess` file.

 ```
 AddDefaultCharset UTF-8